Veetaha/veetaha.github.io/src/programming-language-definition.md

 # Programming Language Definition

 Welcome!
-We are about to find out what programming languages are, and how they word.
+We are about to find out what programming languages are, and how they work.
 We are probably eager to start with a code example.
 To satisfy our whim here is one written in [Rust language][rustlang]:

 ```rust
 fn main() {